abersheeran/rpc.py/README.md

 # rpc.py

-An easy-to-use and powerful RPC framework.
-Base WSGI & ASGI.
+An fast and powerful RPC framework based on ASGI/WSGI.

 Based on WSGI/ASGI, you can deploy the rpc.py server to any server and use http2 to get better performance.